shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

     ```
     user@pc:~/j7ros_home$ ./docker_build_ros1.sh
     ```
-    It will take several minutes to build the Docker image.
+    It will take several minutes in building the Docker image.
 Once "docker run" completes, the resulting Docker image can be listed with "docker images".

-4. ROS network setting: We need to set up two environment variables which will be passed to the Docker container and used in configuring ROS network settings.
+3. ROS network setting: We need to set up two environment variables which will be passed to the Docker container and then used in configuring ROS network settings.
 Please update the following two lines in `setup_env_pc.sh`:
     ```
     export J7_IP_ADDR=<J7_IP_address>
     export PC_IP_ADDR=<PC_IP_address>